VictorCavagnac/NZoneTestTechnique/README.md

 #### Login and Saving Scores (Removed from the build)

 For saving the player's progress, I've used the Unity Authentication and Cloud Save package.
 Unfortunately, the package doesn't seem to work/throws an error on WebGL, so I've had to remove this part from the build.

+### Missing Feature

+I haven't made the score and the AI that adapts to the player's actions for several reasons :

+1. The "score" is calculated according to how many hits taken to defeat the enemy.
+Given this, the player naturally buys towers to counter these enemies.
+But the AI will adapt to the player's towers and send enemies which will counter these towers.
+2. This type of feature doesn't make sense because the player is going to play a battle already lost in advance.
+3. For this feature to make sense, the player will need to know the next wave in advance.
+But even then, the AI will still adapt and the player effort to "strategize" will be meaningless.

 ### Known Bugs